Dual White Oil Pipeline Likely To Be Operational Next Month - UrduPoint

 Dual White Oil Pipeline Likely To Be Operational Next Month

 "The oil pipeline that was used to move diesel from Karachi to Sheikhupura has been dualized.
-Now it [pipeline] is ready and likely to be operational in October for supply of both diesel and petrol in batches," a senior official privy to petroleum sector developments told APP Tuesday.
+Now it (pipeline) is ready and likely to be operational in October for supply of both diesel and petrol in batches," a senior official privy to petroleum sector developments told APP.

 He said the pipeline would be expanded to Peshawar for which a contract had been awarded to Frontier Works Organization, which had completed its necessary work.
 Hopefully, the practical work on the expansion project would start in next few months and complete in a period of 18-24 months, he added.